 - a.
 Emergency exits must be equipped with an alarm to alert staff of unauthorized entry and exits - b.
-All shelter providers must comply with an annual health inspection conducted by Ottawa Public Health ("OPH") - c.
+All transitional housing program providers must comply with an annual health inspection conducted by Ottawa Public Health ("OPH") - c.
 Garbage is stored in such a way as to discourage insect or rodent infestation - d.
-Shelters must ensure that environmental hazards such as chemicals and cleaning compounds are safely secured and stored - e.
+Transitional housing programs must ensure that environmental hazards such as chemicals and cleaning compounds are safely secured and stored - e.
 Those using hazardous materials must be educated on the hazards associated with the products used, and the safe handling, storage and disposal protocol for the products (see Section 13.6.3 Training)